Thermodynamics of the inhomogeneous perfect fluid LTB model: Modified Bekenstein-Hawking system: Abstract

 \section{Abstract}

-The present work deals with three alternative generalized Bekenstein-Hawking formulation of thermodynamical parameters namely entropy and temperature for the universal thermodynamical system bounded by a horizon in the frame work of inhomogeneous LTB model of the universe.
-The first law of thermodynamics holds for all the three choices while we need some restrictions for the validity of the generalized second law of thermodynamics.
-Finally, it is found that due to some thermal fluctuations there is a logarithmic correction to the Bekenstein entropy.\\\\ Keywords: Inhomogeneous LTB model, Thermodynamical laws, Generalized Hawking temperature, Modified Bekenstein entropy.
+The present work deals with three alternative generalized Bekenstein-Hawking formulation of thermodynamical parameters namely entropy and temperature for the universal thermodynamical system bounded by a horizon in the frame work of inhomogeneous perfect fluid Lemaitre-Tolman-Bondi (LTB) model of the Universe.
+For the first choice, the first law of thermodynamics holds only for the trivial de Sitter case of the LTB model while we need restriction on the evolution of the horizon radius for the validity of the generalized second law of thermodynamics.
+However, for the other two choices, the first law of thermodynamics holds with some specific (integral) form of the parameters involved but for generalized LTB models.\\\\ Keywords: Inhomogeneous perfect fluid LTB model, Thermodynamical laws, Generalized Hawking temperature, Bekenstein entropy.\\\\ PACS Numbers: 98.80.-k, 98.80.Cq